Concurrency and Probability: Removing Confusion, Compositionally: From Petri Nets to Dynamic P-Nets

 Since the set of transitions in a transaction $\theta$ uniquely determines the corresponding process in $N_{\bc}$, we write a transaction $\theta$ simply as the set of its transitions.

-\begin{example} The net $N$ in Fig.~\ref{fig:multcondconfusion} has the three s-cells shown in Fig.~\ref{fig:net-and-bc}, whose transactions are listed in Fig.~\ref{fig:transactions-N}.
-For $\bc_1$ and $\bc_2$, each transition defines a transaction; $\bc_3$ has one transaction associated with $c$ and one with (the concurrent firing of) $b$ and $g$. \end{example}
+\begin{exa} The net $N$ in Fig.~\ref{fig:multcondconfusion} has the three s-cells shown in Fig.~\ref{fig:net-and-bc}, whose transactions are listed in Fig.~\ref{fig:transactions-N}.
+For $\bc_1$ and $\bc_2$, each transition defines a transaction; $\bc_3$ has one transaction associated with $c$ and one with (the concurrent firing of) $b$ and $g$. \end{exa}

 The following operation $\ominus$ is instrumental for the definition of our encoding and stands for the removal of a minimal place of a net and all the elements that causally depend on it.
 Formally, $\remInitial N p$ is the least set that satisfies the rules (where $\minp{\_}$ has higher precedence over set difference):